-Of course, cats don’t play ball with technology, and it was quite hard to capture the 5 to 10 sounds required for the app to train itself to translate further sounds.
+Of course, cats don’t play ball with technology, and it wasn't easy to capture the 5 to 10 sounds required for the app to train itself to translate further sounds from your particular cat.
 Pirate was having a fun old time yowling and meowing as she does most mornings, that is, until the moment the phone was presented to her to record the sounds.
-Cue stony silence and a puzzled look.
+Cue a stony silence and a puzzled look.

 - Best microchip cat flap: Keep out unwanted feline guests

 - The best dry cat foods: Which cat kibble comes out top?

 - The best wet cat food: From daily dishes to tasty treats